 - Agree to the Terms and conditions to install it.

 - From there, Start Scanning for your company file if it is up on the screen.
-Else, Browse it from the location and then Start to Scan.
+Otherwise, Browse it from the location and then Start to Scan.

 - After the Scan has run, even the firewall permissions are repaired with QDSM.